Where to Sleep Overnight with a Campervan In Spain : A Guide for roadtrip preparation.

 Waste disposal

-Go there when you are in need of a good shower or you want to chill out for a day or more on sight.
+Go there when you need a good shower or want to chill out for a day or more on-site.

-A good combo is to alternate between campsites and overnights in nature.
+A good combo is to alternate between campsites and overnight stays in nature.

 Best for: legal overnight stays without campsite prices